linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ssh-copy-id user@your_server_ip
 ```

-### Step 10: Enroll a Device with Duo for Push Authentication
+### Step 9: Enroll a Device with Duo for Push Authentication
 1. SSH into your server for the first time after enabling Duo 2FA:

 ```bash
 ssh user@your_server_ip
 ```

-2. During your first login attempt, Duo will prompt you to enroll your device.
-Follow the instructions to enroll your device for push notification authentication.
+2. Follow the prompts to enroll your device with Duo.
+You can choose between **push notification** or **SMS passcode** as the second factor.

-### Step 11: Test the 2FA Login
+### Step 10: Test the 2FA Login with Twilio and Duo
-1. After enrolling a device in Duo, attempt to SSH into the server again:
+1. After enrolling your device, attempt to SSH into the server:

 ```bash
 ssh user@your_server_ip
 ```

-2. On login, the system will first prompt you to choose **Twilio OTP** method (Call or SMS).
-After

- the OTP is verified, Duo will prompt for **push notification** or **SMS passcode**.
+2. Duo will prompt you for the **push notification** or **SMS passcode**.
+After Duo verification, the system will prompt you for the OTP via **Twilio SMS** or **Voice Call**.

-3. If both steps are successfully completed, you will be granted SSH access.
+3. Enter the OTP received via SMS or Voice Call.
+If verified, you will be granted access.

-### Step 12: Optional Configuration for Specific Users or Groups
+### Step 11: Optional Configuration for Duo User Group (for Specific Users)
-To apply Duo 2FA and Twilio OTP only to specific users or groups, you can modify the `/etc/pam.d/sshd` file.
+To apply Duo 2FA only to specific users or groups, modify the `/etc/pam.d/sshd` file.

-For example, to apply Duo and Twilio 2FA only to users in the `sshusers` group:
+For example, to apply Duo 2FA only to users in the `sshusers` group:

 ```bash
 auth required pam_duo.so group=sshusers
 ```

 ### Conclusion
-By following these steps, you have successfully implemented **Two-Factor Authentication (2FA)** for SSH on your Ubuntu server using both **Duo Security** and **Twilio OTP** via **Call or SMS**.
-Now, your SSH logins are secured by **Twilio OTP** for phone verification and **Duo 2FA** for push/SMS passcode authentication.

-This configuration ensures that **Twilio OTP** is verified first (via **Call** or **SMS**), followed by **Duo 2FA** for added security.

----
+With this setup, users will authenticate via **Duo Push Notification** first.
+After successfully verifying via Duo, they will be prompted to choose between **Twilio SMS** or **Voice Call** OTP.
+Upon entering the correct OTP, they will be granted access to the SSH shell.

 ### Notes:
-- Ensure you’re using the correct path (`/lib64/security` or `/lib/security`) depending on your system architecture.
-- If Duo push notifications or Twilio OTP calls/SMS are not triggering correctly, verify the configuration files and ensure API credentials are accurate.
-- To test the system, attempt SSH login from another machine and verify that both Twilio and Duo authentication steps are properly triggered.

-This guide eliminates manual keyboard interaction by automatically handling OTP verification through Twilio and Duo.
+- Make sure that your Duo and Twilio configurations are correct to ensure OTPs and push notifications trigger as expected.
+- Test all flows (SMS and Voice OTP) before applying this setup in a production environment.